 Ventyx Biosciences, Inc.

 Ventyx is a clinical-stage biopharmaceutical company focused on developing innovative oral medicines for patients living with autoimmune and inflammatory disorders.
 We believe our ability to efficiently discover and develop differentiated drug candidates will allow us to address important unmet medical needs with novel oral therapies that shift the immunology markets from injectables to oral drugs.
-Our current pipeline includes three clinical-stage programs targeting TYK2, S1P1R and NLRP3, thereby positioning us to become a leader in the development of oral immunology drugs.
+Our current pipeline includes four clinical-stage programs targeting TYK2, S1P1R and NLRP3, thereby positioning us to become a leader in the development of oral immunology drugs.

 Raju founded Ventyx Biosciences and has served as a member of our board of directors since the company’s inception.
 Prior to Ventyx, Raju founded Akarna Therapeutics, which was acquired by Allergan for up to $1.2B.
 In addition to Ventyx, Raju has founded Oppilan Pharma, Zomagen Biosciences, Escalier Biosciences and Vimalan Biosciences, all immunology-focused specialty pharmaceutical companies.
 From 2006 to 2011, Raju served as Vice President and head of the San Diego site for Exelixis and Vice President of Chemistry at X-Ceptor Therapeutics (acquired by Exelixis).
 Raju started his pharmaceutical career at Berlex Biosciences, a subsidiary of Bayer/Schering AG, where he held positions of increasing responsibility.
 Raju is responsible for the discovery of multiple small molecule drug candidates that have entered clinical trials.
 He is the inventor of MINNEBRO®, an approved therapeutic for hypertension.
 He has published extensively in peer-reviewed journals and is an inventor on 64 issued US patents.
 Raju received a PhD in Chemistry from the University of Illinois and a Master’s degree from the Indian Institute of Technology.

 Chris has served as our Chief Business Officer since the company’s inception.
 He also serves as the Chief Executive Officer of Oppilan Pharma and the Chief Business Officer of Zomagen Biosciences.

 Chris brings more than 20 years of experience in the life science industry with operational responsibility and leadership for multiple functional areas, including business development, legal affairs, finance, alliance management and operations.
 Chris has negotiated a broad range of equity and debt financings, strategic partnerships, acquisitions and licensing transactions.